Dynalon/Rainy/docs/GETTING_STARTED.md

 ### 2. Edit settings.conf

-There is a sample settings.conf which needs to be edited, i.e. change username/password and set the `DataPath`, which will tell Rainy where to store your notes. _Double check_ your settings.conf is valid JSON (besides the comment lines and the missing quotes for keys).
+There is a sample settings.conf which needs to be edited, add an adminstrator password and set the `DataPath`, which will tell Rainy where to store your notes. _Double check_ your settings.conf is valid JSON (besides the comment lines and the missing quotes for keys).
 Pay special attention not to have any invalid value delimiters (like a comma) in place where it does not belong.

 ### 3. SSL setup

-If you use a `ListenUrl` that starts with the 'https://' prefix, rainy will use SSL for communication (recommended).
+If you use a `ListenUrl` that starts with the 'https://' prefix, rainy will use SSL for communication (default).
 Upon first start, a self-signed certificate and a private key will be created and stored in your `DataPath` (default: './data/').

 Using a self-signed certificate with rainy is secure and imposes no risks.
 However, you will receive a warning message when the browser authentication takes place, as the certificate is not in your system's trusted certificate store.
 You have to manually add an exception for this certificate to proceed.